Coding Standards for SQL and PL/SQL

 In these examples you may notice that the argument lists for DECODE have their commas on the right instead of bullet-style in all other comma-separated lists.
 This just seems to us to flow better for DECODEs, though of course anything that 'just seems better' is not defensible.
 It is important to use bullet-style leading commas for SELECT, FROM and PL/SQL argument lists because that keeps the elements visually separate, especially when expressions run onto multiple lines.
 That tends not to be an issue with the left-hand values in DECODE argument pairs, so we can make an exception for DECODE.
 If the inconsistency bothers you, use bullet-style separators for DECODE rather than switching to trailing separators everywhere else.

 This document was originally based on "Some Naming and Coding Standards.doc", associated with the book "Oracle Best Practices" by Steven Feuerstein.
 The original can be downloaded from examples.oreilly.com/orbestprac/examples.zip.
-The document properties credit Feuerstein's former company PL/Solutions.
-Note that it was written for Oracle 8 (or earlier) and so there are omissions which I have tried to fill, although the basic principles are still sound.
 I have revised the document extensively, in some cases contradicting what the original version said (chiefly on matters of layout rather than program design).
 Most of the introduction, the sections on left-alignment and tabs, and the rants about OUT parameters, cursors called "c1" and programmer-defined exceptions are mine alone.
+I think by now it hasn't got much of the original left.
 With hindsight I rather wish I'd written my own document from scratch.